mimium-org/mimium/README.md

 ### notes for linux build

-Currently tested building on Ubuntu 18.04(Bionic) and 20.04(Focal) For a compiler, GCC>9 is recommended.

 At Bionic, a version of bison from apt is 3.0.4, which will not work.
-Please install latest version manually.(See also GitHub Action page.)
+Please install latest version manually.

 # Author